Snowflake-Labs/terraform-provider-snowflake/README.md

 ### snowflake_database_grant

-Each grant resource is unique
+snowflake_database_grant are unique for a given snowflake_database

 #### properties